Automated drafts

 • An automation needs more stories or a settings change

-You can turn automated draft emails on or off from Settings > Notifications.
+You can turn automated draft emails on or off from Account settings > Notifications.
 In-app notifications still appear so you can see what happened later.

 Pausing or editing an automation

-From the Automations page, you can pause, resume, edit, run now, or delete an automation.
+From the Automations page, you can pause, resume, edit, create the next draft now, or delete an automation.
+Create next draft now creates a draft for the next configured Issue Day without moving future dates.

 Pause an automation when you want to keep the setup but stop scheduled runs for a while.
 Delete it when you no longer need that schedule.